-Meridith "Duck" Bardus, Treasurer
+Meridith "Duck" Bardus, Secretary, Board of Directors

 Duck Bardus is currently a Food Outreach Coordinator for the Mid-Ohio Foodbank.
-She earned a BA in English from Ohio University in 2007 and spent the following ten years working at nonprofits serving people living in poverty in Ohio, Texas, and Spain.
+She earned a BA in English from Ohio University in 2007 and spent the following 10 years working at nonprofits serving people living in poverty in Ohio, Texas, and Spain.

 For the past three years she has been providing operational support to statewide political campaigns to increase voter registration, address climate change, and implement criminal justice reforms with the Ohio Organizing Collaborative.